 A rounded or sweetheart neckline will call for a shorter necklace, with a more rounded shape.

 A strapless, shoulder-less dress will look fabulous with a more extravagant necklace or pendant.
-A shorter rounded style necklace or a pendant (in either a heavy or minimalist style) will look great – remember what suits your personality the best.
+Shorter necklaces or pendants look great with strapless dresses.
+They can still be in an elaborate or minimalist style – remember what suits your personality the best.

-Equally, not wearing a necklace at all with a strapless dress is just as effective but try, instead, going fancy with the earrings.
+Equally, omitting to wear a necklace with a strapless dress is really effective but try, instead, going fancy with the earrings.